Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 agreement to positions performing duties pertaining to the administration of

-the Uniform Disposition of Unclaimed Property Act, shall not be abridged.
+the Uniform Disposition of Unclaimed Property Act (superseded by the Revised Uniform Unclaimed Property Act), shall not be abridged.

 The State Treasurer shall